Popups work.

 5. Less is more

-But if you don’t need to personalize your messages in the future, you should only ask for an email address.
+But if you don’t want to personalize your messages in the future, you should only ask for an email address.

-This is a great example of a simple, clear & minimalist design.
+This is a great example of a simple, clear, and minimalist popup design.

 Testing and optimizing your popups will help you to achieve better results and improve conversions.
-Take the time to create Holiday-focused campaigns and end-of-season sale campaigns.
-Update your designs to reflect each campaign.
+Take the time to create holiday-focused campaigns and end-of-season sale campaigns.
+Update your popup designs to reflect each campaign.

-Check out how this ecommerce store focuses on the change of seasons and Holidays, as well as the latest news and events.
-Here’s a campaign they created for Halloween.
+Check out how this ecommerce store focuses on the change of seasons and holidays, as well as the latest news and events.
+Here’s a popup campaign they created for Halloween:

 And here’s another one they created to promote their Black Friday / Cyber Monday deals.